darklinkpower/PlayniteExtensionsCollection/README.md

-# Playnite Script Extensions
+# Playnite Extensions Collection

 Collection of extension scripts made for [Playnite](https://github.com/JosefNemec/Playnite).

 **Note: The master branch contains changes for the upcoming Playnite 9 version.
-Playnite 8 compatible extensions are in [this branch.](https://github.com/darklinkpower/PlayniteScriptExtensions/tree/pre-playnite9)**
+Playnite 8 compatible extensions are in [this branch.](https://github.com/darklinkpower/PlayniteExtensionsCollection/tree/pre-playnite9)**

 ## Download and installation